teaminkling/ngn-squid/CONTRIBUTING.md

 ## Slightly More Advanced Rules

 1. Nobody else will modify your branch.
-  - If you want to hand over the branch to somebody else, they must rebase your changes on their own branch.
-You will then either close your own branch, or it will be closed when stale.
+  a.
+If you want to hand over the branch to somebody else, they must rebase your changes on their own branch.
+You
+     will then either close your own branch, or it will be closed when stale.
 2. If `main` is ahead of your branch, make yourself level with `main` by rebasing before submitting a pull request.
 3. Once it is on `main`, that's the truth.
 No more rewriting history!
 4. If anything goes stale, it may be closed at the maintainer's discretion.